AdobeDocs/journey-optimizer-learn.en/help/loyalty/create-a-loyalty-challenge.md

 # Create a loyalty challenge

-Learn how to quickly create a loyalty challenge, from setting tasks, rewards, and schedules to configuring content, messaging, and audiences, while automatically generating a complete customer journey behind the scenes.
+Learn how to create a loyalty challenge by setting up tasks, rewards, and schedules.
+Understand how to configure content, messaging, and audiences while a complete customer journey is generated automatically in the background.

 >[!VIDEO](https://video.tv.adobe.com/v/3480326/?learn=on&enablevpops)